 Focus on the Value You Bring to the Team

 If you are honest and open with yourself, you will see many ways you contribute that other people can’t.
-The trick is to be honest with yourself and not let the imposter syndrome get to you.
+The trick is to be honest and not let the imposter syndrome get to you.
 This was important because it is easy to feel like an imposter when everyone around us seems more qualified than we are – but this isn’t true.
-The question to ask yourself is, “What can I do that no one else on the team could?”
+The question is, “What can I do that no one else on the team could?”

 Get Support from a Trusted Friend or Coach